Selective Neuron Amplification in Transformer Language Models: Results

-The relationship between baseline confidence and SNA effectiveness is visible in the data, but it is not perfectly clean.
-A Pearson correlation gives $r = -0.503$ ($p = 0.095$, $R^2 = 0.253$), a moderate negative trend that falls short of standard significance thresholds.
-With only 12 tasks, that is not surprising; the sample is too small for linear correlation to be a reliable measure here.

-Rank-based correlation tells a clearer story.
-Spearman correlation yields $\rho = -0.762$ ($p = 0.004$), indicating a strong monotonic relationship.
-Squaring this gives $\rho^2 = 0.581$, meaning baseline rank accounts for approximately 58\% of the variance in rank-ordered improvement.The exact magnitude of improvement varies across tasks, but the ordering is stable: tasks with lower baselines tend to respond better, and that holds consistently.
+Across all 12 tasks, the relationship between baseline confidence and SNA improvement is consistently and robustly negative.
+Pearson gives r = -0.503 (p = 0.095, R² = 0.253), a moderate negative trend that falls short of significance.
+With only 12 tasks, linear correlation is not a reliable measure here.
+Spearman is clearer: $\rho = -0.762$ ($p = 0.004$), a strong monotonic relationship. $\rho^2 = 0.581$ means baseline rank accounts for roughly 58\% of variance in rank-ordered improvement.

-We also ran a bootstrap test to check whether the Pearson result was being pulled by outliers.
-A 95\% confidence interval computed from 10,000 resamples spans $-0.918$ to $-0.351.$ That is a wide interval, again reflecting the sample size, but it stays negative throughout.
-No single task configuration appears to be driving the trend.

-The pattern holds across domains, though a few tasks near the Zone 2 to Zone 3 boundary are less cleanly separated.
-For the most part, the zone-level view is more interpretable than the raw correlations.
-Tasks below a baseline of 0.07 regularly show large gains, sometimes reaching 70\%.
-Once baselines climb above 0.10, improvements shrink considerably, usually staying in single digits.
-Zone 1 averages 27.85\%; Zone 3 stays below 8\%.
+A bootstrap test across 10{,}000 resamples gives a 95\% confidence interval of $-0.918$ to $-0.351$.
+It stays negative throughout, with no single task driving the trend.
+Tasks below 0.07 regularly show large gains, sometimes reaching 70\%.
+Above 0.10, improvements shrink to single digits.
+Zone 1 averages 27.85\%.
+Zone 3 stays below 8\%.

-This is also where our approach differs from methods like ACTIVSCALAR \cite{stoehr2024activscalar}and CAA \cite{panickssery2024caa}.
-Both focus on how to construct or apply an intervention, with layer and scaling choices typically determined through empirical sweeps after the fact.
-The more useful question in our case turned out to be whether to intervene at all.
-Baseline confidence, simple as it is, functions as a reasonable pre-intervention signal for that.
-Measuring it before running SNA gives a rough but practical basis for predicting whether meaningful gains are likely, and that idea is what the Three-Zone Saturation Model formalizes.
+This is where SNA differs from CAA \cite{panickssery2024caa} and ACTIVSCALAR \cite{stoehr2024activscalar}.
+Both decide how to intervene after running sweeps.
+SNA uses baseline confidence to decide whether to intervene at all, before touching anything.
+That idea is what the Three-Zone Saturation Model formalizes.

-\subsection{Zone 1 --- Optimal Responsiveness (Baseline $< 0.07$)}
+\subsection{Zone 1 — Optimal Responsiveness (Baseline $< 0.07$)}

-Five tasks fell into Zone 1: all three mathematics difficulty levels, plus poetry medium and poetry hard.
-Mean improvement across these tasks was 27.85\%, though that average masks a lot of variation.
-The actual range runs from 11\% at the lower end to 70.3\% at the top.